zellwk/zellwk.com/src/posts/2019-10-02-design-focus-style.md

 The default focus style is great because **we're familiar with it**.
 When we see the blue ring around something, we know it is in focus.

-Note: Since the default focus style is a ring around the content, I'm going to use the term "focus ring" instead of "focus style" from now on.
+Note: Since the default focus style is a ring around the content, I'm going to use the term "focus ring" and "focus style" interchangeably.

 <figure role="figure"><img src="/images/2019/focus/chrome-focus.png" alt="Default focus ring in Chrome."></figure>